Buy a Home in Greece: Guide for Americans and Canadians (Updated for 2025)

 What’s Next?

 Now that you know about what homes are available in Greece, tax implications for Americans and Canadians moving to Greece, and residency in Greece options, you might be wondering what is the next step.
+Purchasing property in Greece offers Americans the opportunity to invest in a country renowned for its rich history, stunning landscapes, and welcoming culture.
 You’re always welcome to speak with us for a non-committal consultation.

 Want More Tips for Americans Buying a Home in Greece?